FORARE IL CEMENTO

 • Place the teeth of the rod against the work and check the correct angle.

-• Be prepared to counter the impending movement of the drill.
+• Be ready to counter the impending movement of the drill.

 • Pull the trigger.